fbpx

 First Friday Muertitos Fest

 We ended our first day of the San Antonio Day of the Dead festival celebrations at the Say Si foundation for the first Friday Muertitos Fest.
-There were so many activities for kids and adults.
+There were so many free family activities for kids and adults.
 You could get your face painted, paint and design a skull, and create a sugar skull.

 San Antonio Day of the Dead Festival